 SRS's environmental remediation program has been in place for more than 20 years.
-The Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) specifies that RCRA and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) regulate remediating and monitoring contaminated groundwater.
+The Federal Facility Agreement (FFA) for the Savannah River Site (FFA 1993) specifies that RCRA and the Comprehensive Environmental Response, Compensation, and Liability Act regulate remediating and monitoring contaminated groundwater.
 Remediation focuses on removing mass, reducing contaminant levels, and reducing the exposure of humans and the environment to contaminants that exceed either the MCLs or RSLs.
 Table 7-2 identifies the MCLs and RSLs for the primary contaminants of concern in SRS groundwater.

-For each remediation project, SRS determines the degree of and extent to which the groundwater is contaminated.
+For each remediation project, SRS determines the degree to which the groundwater is contaminated.
 After completing this evaluation, SRS and the regulatory agencies decide upon a strategy for remediating the groundwater.

 SRS often applies remedial actions to the groundwater contamination source.
 For instance, SRS widely uses soil vapor extraction, a technology that extracts contaminated soil vapor from the vadose (unsaturated) zone to remove VOCs.
 This technology minimizes the VOCs that will reach the water table.
-Recently, SRS has placed an emphasis on converting soil vapor extraction (SVE) systems requiring permanent electrical power to passive systems using solar power or barometric pumping.
+Recently, SRS has emphasized converting soil vapor extraction (SVE) systems requiring permanent electrical power to passive systems using solar power or barometric pumping.

 SRS implements several groundwater remedial technologies.
 These technologies manage the rate the contaminants move and reduce the risk of contaminant exposure to human health and ecological receptors.
 Thirty-nine remediation systems are currently operating.
-In 2018, SRS removed 11,829 lbs of VOCs from the groundwater and the vadose zone and prevented 52 curies of tritium from reaching SRS streams (SRNS 2018).
+In 2019, SRS removed 12,952 lbs of VOCs from the groundwater and the vadose zone and prevented 51 curies of tritium from reaching SRS streams (SRNS 2020).
 SRS has worked for more than 20 years to reduce the tritium flux to Fourmile Branch.
-Since 2000, SRS has reduced the tritium flux to Fourmile Branch by almost 70% using groundwater remedial technologies (subsurface barriers and water capture with phytoirrigation).
-The Mixed Waste Management Facility (MWMF) Phytoremediation Project has the largest reductions.
+Since 2000, SRS has reduced the tritium flux to Fourmile Branch by almost 70% using groundwater remedial technologies (subsurface barriers and water capture with phyto-irrigation).
+The MWMF Phytoremediation Project has the largest tritium reductions of the technologies currently in use on the Site.

 A/M Area is SRS's largest groundwater plume, as shown in Figure 7-3.
-The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (Met Lab Hazardous Waste Management Facility [HWMF]), located in the general proximity of the "M" shown in Figure 7-4.
-Remediation at these two facilities began in 1983, when groundwater was pumped from wells to an above-ground treatment system, followed by SVE and then by thermal treatment, as shown in Figure 7-7.
-As of 2018, these technologies have removed 1.55 million pounds of solvent, consisting of TCE and PCE.
+The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (HWMF), located in the general proximity of the "M" shown in Figure 7-4.
+Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an aboveground treatment system, followed by SVE, and then by thermal treatment, as shown in Figure 7-7.
+As of 2019, these technologies have removed 1.56 million pounds of solvent, consisting of TCE and PCE.

-Treatment technologies that SRS has recently implemented to address VOCs include the in-place injection of oxidants and the addition of carbon source and microbes to stimulate bioremediation to intercept and destroy VOCs transported by groundwater.
-An innovative technology the Savannah River National Laboratory developed at SRS to address VOC contamination is humate amendment injection.
+Treatment technologies that SRS has recently implemented to address VOCs include the in-place injection of oxidants and adding carbon source and microbes to stimulate bioremediation to intercept and destroy VOCs transported by groundwater.
+An innovative technology the Savannah River National Laboratory (SRNL) developed at SRS to address VOC contamination is humate amendment injection.
 Humate is an agricultural organic amendment.
 Humate injection consists of adding dissolved humate directly to the contaminated aquifer.
 This technology increases the sorption of TCE to aquifer sediment and biodegrades the TCE in the naturally oxygen-rich groundwater.
-A study investigating using humate amendments to enhance the attenuation of the VOCs began in 2017 and is in progress for the Southern Sector of the A/M Area plume.
+A study investigating using humate amendments to enhance the attenuation of the VOCs began in 2017 and is in progress for the southern sector of the A/M Area plume.
 Humate injection is expected to continue into 2020.

-Figure 7-7 Solvent Removed from A/M Area Groundwater Plume
+Figure 7-7 Solvent Removed from A/M-Area Groundwater Plume

 Overall, the size, shape, and volume of most SRS groundwater plumes are shrinking because most of the contaminant sources have remediation systems in place.
-The Soil and Groundwater Closure Projects Technology Descriptions (WSRC 2007) explains SRS remediation systems.
+The Savannah River Site Groundwater Management Strategy and Implementation Plan (SRNS 2017) contains details concerning groundwater monitoring and conditions at individual sites.